•

 Abstract

-Individuals infected with COVID-19 have experienced torrents of problems associated with the pandemic, impairing their health, mental, social and economic conditions.
-The study aims to determine the psychological reactions and emotions of infected patients and the social consequences during hospitalization for COVID-19.
-The current study used a qualitative and phenomenological design at a Training and Research Hospital in Istanbul/Turkey.
-The study sample included 17 patients (41.6 ± 16.5 years) who had been discharged after treatment for COVID-19.
-The information gathered was classified into two main domains (social and psychological) and relevant themes and subthemes using a content analysis and classification method.
-The main factors of distress and emotions were categorized into before, during and after hospitalization.
-Patients’ views of life and emotions underwent significant changes throughout the disease course, from pre-hospitalization to discharge.
-While negative feelings such as fear, sadness and shock/bewilderment were more prevalent before and during hospitalization, emotions concerning the value of health and life and thanksgiving dominated their psychological experiences after hospitalization.
-Participants experienced social and economic impacts of COVID-19, including decreased social relationships, education, work, and income, with half experiencing stigmatization, leading to self-shyness, sadness, anger, and disappointment.
+Individuals infected with coronavirus disease 2019 (COVID-19) have experienced torrents of problems associated with the pandemic, impairing their health, mental, social, and economic conditions.
+This study aimed to determine the psychological reactions and emotions of patients with COVID-19 infection and the social consequences during hospitalization.
+The current study used a qualitative and phenomenological design at a training and research hospital in Istanbul, Turkey.
+The study sample included 17 patients (41.6 ± 16.5 years) who had been discharged after COVID-19 treatment.
+The gathered information was classified into two main domains (social and psychological) and relevant themes and subthemes using a content analysis and classification method.
+The main factors of distress and emotions were categorized as before, during, and after hospitalization.
+Patients’ views of life and emotions underwent significant changes from pre-hospitalization to discharge throughout the disease course.
+While negative feelings such as fear, sadness, and shock/bewilderment were more prevalent before and during hospitalization, emotions concerning the value of health and life and thanksgiving dominated their psychological experiences after hospitalization.
+Participants experienced the social and economic impacts of COVID-19, including decreased social relationships, education, work, and income, with half experiencing stigmatization, leading to self-shyness, sadness, anger, and disappointment.
 The current study provided data about the psychological experiences of COVID-19 victims and their social and economic experiences, which may vary at different points throughout the disease course.

 Bahasa Abstract